ansys/pyensight/doc/source/calc_functions.rst

       - indicates node that is associated with elem[j]

-By default, this uses all
-parts that share each node of the selected parts.
-So, parts that are not selected whose elements are shared by nodes of the selected parts will have their element values averaged in with those of the selected parts.
+By default, this function uses all parts that share each node of the one or more selected parts.
+So, parts that are not selected whose elements are shared by nodes of the selected parts have their element values averaged in with those of the selected parts.